borbul2007/mnt-homeworks/08-ansible-02-playbook/playbook/README.md

 ## Netology DevOps Course Project Ansible-Playbook

-A community repository for Netology DevOps Course Projectt.
+A community repository for Netology DevOps Course Project.

 ## Installation
 This ansible playbook supports the following,